What Happens If You Are Not At Fault In A Car Accident?

 Property Damage, Rental Cars, And Totalled Vehicles

 Property damage claims are different from PIP.
 You can get your car fixed or replaced up to policy limits from the at-fault driver’s property damage liability.
+In Utah, the minimum bodily injury liability coverage and property damage liability limits for auto accidents are:

 - $30,000 per person